-Pink: 11.30-1pm Green: 12.15 - 1.15pm Yellow: 12.15- 1.15pm Orange: 12.30-1.30pm On some occasions, support staff will be required to help to supervise the children whilst they eat and then support in cleaning the room before children go out for their playtime.
+Pink: 11.30-1pm Green: 12.00 - 1.15pm Yellow: 12.15- 1.15pm Orange: 12.00-1.00pm

+On some occasions, support staff will be required to help to supervise the children whilst they eat and then support in cleaning the room before children go out for their playtime.

 Estates All normal health and safety, legionella and fire safety checks will be carried out as previously using the same external monitoring contracts.
 Teachers need to ensure that classrooms have good ventilation (open windows and doors).
-Educational Visits School trips are permitted to resume however the risk of compromising the integrity of groups by mixing with other schools attending venues or using coaches that have also been used by other schools, does not seem conducive with guidance.
+Educational Visits School trips are not recommended to resume.
 We will approach any educational visits with caution and thorough risk assessments will be completed by the visit organiser prior to the school giving its agreement to go ahead.
-We will closely monitor the situation during the Autumn term.
+We will closely monitor the situation during the Spring and Summer terms.